 Who Is Leadership Coaching For?

 Contrary to popular belief, leadership coaching is not just for people in positions of authority.
-Anyone can reap the benefits of leadership coaching, regardless of their rank or role within the company.
+Anyone can reap the benefits of leadership coaching, regardless of rank or role within the company.

 Leadership coaching is for individuals who want to grow and develop their skills as leaders.
 They can learn how to manage teams better, communicate effectively, and make strategic decisions through coaching.
 Coaching can also help individuals become more self-aware and understand their own strengths and weaknesses.